img 0636

 Project progress

-In 2023, it was also possible to build on the success of the interfaith dialog groups held in the previous year.
-Three further dialog groups were founded, whose members continue to promote peace in their communities independently.
-In 2023, interfaith mixed groups of young people and widows, a total of 46 people affected by the violent clashes in Plateau State, were able to complete training together, during which they were sensitized to peaceful coexistence between different ethnic and religious groups.
-Another 20 young people received start-up equipment to apply the professional skills they had learned in their own businesses.
-In addition, another month-long course was held at the Peace Training Center (PTC) in Jos for peace promoters and bridge builders.
-55 people were able to take part.
-As part of the "Restorative Justice" initiative, roundtables and community meetings were organized and key people from the judiciary and administration as well as from various peacebuilding organizations were brought together to jointly find a way out of the spiral of violence in Plateau State.
+In 2024, it was also possible to build on the success of the interfaith dialog groups held in the previous year.
+These groups continue to promote peace in their communities independently.
+A particular focus is on interfaith activities for young people, young women and widows affected by the violent clashes in Plateau State.
+Joint further education measures, including the opportunity to complete an apprenticeship, contribute to the peaceful coexistence of different ethnic and religious groups.
+Awareness-raising measures and joint activities involving Muslims and Christians help to create understanding and tolerance.
+As part of the "Restorative Justice" initiative, roundtables and community meetings were organized and key people from the judiciary and administration as well as from various peace-building organizations were brought together to jointly find a way out of the spiral of violence in Plateau State.

 Map